Bar in New York City, United States

 Timing is worth thinking through here.
 Weekday afternoons, particularly Tuesday through Thursday, give you the most comfortable experience: the cafe is quieter, seating is accessible, and the crowd skews toward people who are genuinely there to decompress rather than rush between commitments.
 Weekend evenings pull a larger pre-show crowd and the energy shifts accordingly.
 If outdoor seating is your priority, note that SoHo's street-level environment at Houston and Mercer is active and urban rather than tucked-away or quiet — this is not a terrace experience, it's sidewalk New York.

 For the explorer looking to build a fuller evening: pair a film at the Angelika with a drink at Amor y Amargo on East 6th, or head west to Attaboy NYC for a serious cocktail after the credits.
 Angel's Share is another strong post-film option if you want a quieter, more considered room.
-The Angelika works leading as part of a deliberate itinerary rather than a standalone destination.
+The Angelika works well as part of a deliberate itinerary rather than a standalone destination.

 Browse our full New York City restaurants guide, our full New York City bars guide, or our full New York City experiences guide to build out the rest of your day.